 - Stopping by Woods on a Snowy Evening by Robert Frost – It’s one of the best poems of Robert Frost.
 There is a narration of a man’s account, standing deep in the woods in the winter torn between two choices.
 Explore more poetry of Robert Frost.

-- The Evening Wind by William Cullen Bryant – This poem describes the impact of the evening on varying parts of the earth, human, and inanimate objects.
+- The Evening Wind by William Cullen Bryant – This poem describes the impact of the evening on varying parts of the earth, humans, and inanimate objects.
 Read more poems of William Cullen Bryant.